 Raymond Baxter was born on January 25, 1922 in Ilford, Essex, England as Raymond Frederic Baxter.
-He was an actor and writer, known for Q6 (1969), BBC Sunday-Night Theatre (1950) and There's a Lot of It About (1982).
+He was an actor and writer, known for Q6 (1969), BBC Sunday-Night Theatre (1950) and Pantomania, or It Was Never Like This (1955).
 He was married to Sylvia Kathryn Johnson.
-He died on September 15, 2006 in Reading...
+He died on September 15, ...

 Producer | BBC Sunday-Night Theatre

 Andrew Osborn was born on April 9, 1910 in Ilford, Essex, England as Andrew Frank Charles Osborn Smith.
 He was a producer and actor, known for BBC Sunday-Night Theatre (1950), When the Boat Comes In (1976) and The Common Room (1958).
 He died on March 11, 1985 in Gerrards Cross, Buckinghamshire, ...

 31. Bob Cuff

 Visual Effects | The Adventures of Baron Munchausen

 1952 After four years at the Camberwell School of Art, he was hired as trainee Matte painter by Vincent Korda.
 (The Matte Department was then called the Special Effects Department).
 Wally Veevers was Head of Department and his name appeared on most credits (usual practice at the time).
 He left ...

 Director | Blake's 7